11 Sep How Data Analytics is Saving the Fashion Industry (2021)

 Fashion Retail’s Unique Challenges

-There is too much data, and the truth is traditional analytics is just not sophisticated enough to offer accurate insights into decisions retailers need to make going forward.
+In other words, there is too much data.
+And traditional analytics approaches are just not sophisticated enough to offer accurate insights into decisions retailers need to make going forward.

 Traditional Approach to Fashion Analytics